-IAF 699 Thesis, Project or Comprehensive Exam 6 cr.
+IAF 699 Thesis;6 cr.
 The thesis involves the application of research methods to a significant topic of current relevance to the spheres of international affairs and diplomacy.
 The project involves the incorporation of the student's hypotheses, methods of testing, test results and conclusion in a sound, written report available to later researchers.